Paradoxxs/Gitbook/forensics/digital-forensics.md

 Forcing prosecutors to take such a professional and cautious approach to evidence collection and storage, ensures that evidence is accurate, and has not been tampered with, so justice can be achieved. \
 It is important to have a record of who collected a piece of evidence, and who has been responsible for it since it was collected. \
 This means if anything happens to it, the person assigned can be held accountable.\

+## Investigative plan

+The goal of having an investigation plan is not to mindlessly during full forensics of the device.
+Instead to an clear outcomes and an process to arrive at that outcome.

+Have clearly define hypotheses that you are seeking out to prove or disprove.
+Once you have define that.
+The next step is to create an roadmap for you to follow where the you think the relevant information will be.

 ## Evidence